-Anyone travelling to Morocco needs to have good medical travel insurance prior to departure.
-It’s important to pay a visit to your healthcare practitioner two months before your departure in order to make sure you have all of the necessary vaccinations, including any that might be particular to you.
+It's advisable for anyone travelling to Morocco needs to have good medical travel insurance to help pay expenses should something go wrong.
+It’s important to pay a visit to your healthcare practitioner two months before your departure in order to make sure you have all of the necessary travel vaccinations, including any that might be particular to you.

 If you have any pre-existing medical conditions, it’s vital that this is discussed in your application for travel insurance.

 Morocco has both public and private hospitals.
 Seek advice from a medical practitioner about travelling to Morocco if you have existing medical conditions, as they can tell you whether such a trip is advisable.
 This is important information to know prior to departure.

 Much of the country is inhospitable terrain – from mountains to desert – and, as such, medical facilities outside of cities and towns can be scarce.
 It is important to know where your nearest medical centre is if you know that you’ll be spending any amount of time away from urban areas.

 The number for emergency services in Morocco is 150.

 The type of travel risks associated with Morocco are common to many countries, particularly those with populous and poorer-than-average cosmopolitan areas.
 Be vigilant against street crime such as pickpocketing, back-snatching, theft from mopeds, counterfeit or sub-standard merchandise sales, distraction techniques and assault.

 There are a few simple rules to follow to help guard against scams and street crime.
 If you’re visiting one of Morocco’s many glorious beaches, take steps to protect your valuables.